-All face-to-face investor marketing (roadshows and investor conferences) continue to be cancelled or converted to virtual conferences into the second quarter and may extend through to the end of this year.
-Fees paid for an industry marketing event will be applied to a subsequent event in lieu of those cancelled.
+All face-to-face investor marketing (roadshows and investor conferences) continue to be cancelled or converted to virtual conferences into the second and third quarters and may extend through to the end of this year, with minimal impact on the Company's marketing outreach plans to date.
+Fees paid for inperson marketing events will be applied to subsequent virtual events in lieu of those cancelled.
 HighGold continues to market to new investors and update current investors through these virtual events while measuring the success and value of each event to determine future participation, as was already its routine for in-person events.

-The implications of this adverse global event on the broader market and the general economy are unclear at this point.
+The long-term implications of this adverse global event on the broader market and the general economy are unclear at this point.
 Both physical gold and gold equities continue to hold relatively strong compared to other market sectors and investor demand for both has increased over the past several months of global disruption.